Béla Grünwald: Life and career

 Grünwald was an activist for the assimilationist policies of Magyarisation in the predominantly Slovak region of Upper Hungary, founding and supporting the Upper Hungary Magyar Educational Society.
 He viewed the construction of a centralised state as a political priority.
 He explained his views on the policy in his 1876 book Közigazgatásunk és a szabadság ("Our Public Administration and Freedom"), in which he urged Hungarian politicians to act as effectively and inexorably as the French in France and the English in the United Kingdom.

+Within his own party, the parliamentary opposition, he found himself increasingly marginalized due to his nationalist views.
+His program failed to gain widespread approval even within his own party.
+In 1886, Dezső Szilágyi (the former administrative expert of the Apponyi Albert-led opposition party) withdrew from the governing party, taking steps towards the independence opposition that stood on the platform of the inviolability of autonomy of the counties.
+The politically ostracized Grünwald then turned his attention to historiography.
+For his first work, the 1888 publication "The Old Hungary," the Hungarian Academy of Sciences elected him as a corresponding member.
+In 1890, he published a book titled "The New Hungary" about István Széchenyi.

 As a historian, Grünwald became a corresponding member of the Hungarian Academy of Sciences after the publication of his 1888 work, The Old Hungary (A régi Magyarország).
 In his historical works, he pursued a "democratic" method of historiography.
 He stated in The New Hungary (Az új Magyarország), the sequel to his 1888 book, "The genius, too, is born.
 He is born in a particular age, as a member of a particular nation, a class and a family, and the stamp these circles press onto his personality in his youth stays on him even if he later comes come into conflict with them."
 He charged the Hungarian nobility with a lack of national sentiment, and feeling greater solidarity with nobles from other nations than with the Hungarian nation; the nobles, he argued, had neglected the development of Hungary as a nation-state.
 Nevertheless, on 22 April 1889, he accepted ennoblement from Emperor Franz Joseph I, becoming "de Bártfa" (bártfai).

+Despite his great effort and numerous published books, his historical works were not recognized by the official Hungarian academic circles of historiography, which was very frustrating for him as he had invested a tremendous amount of energy and time into his works.
+Additionally, alongside his worsening personal life troubles, his health had also deteriorated.

 Grünwald committed suicide by gunshot wound to the head in unclear circumstances while visiting Paris on 4 May 1891.
 Shortly before his suicide, he sent a telegram to Albert Apponyi, the leader of the Moderate Opposition, briefly notifying him of his death: "Béla Grünwald has died after a long period of suffering".
 In his famous dramatic 1929 account, The Paris Story (A párizsi regény), Dezső Szomory describes Grünwald's death and burial:

 Grünwald's epitaph reads, "Here lies Béla Grünwald, unbreakable apostle of the Hungarian theory of the state."